-Ramon Zupko was born in Pittsburgh, PA in 1932.
-He is currently retired Professor Emeritus of Music of the School of Music, Western Michigan University, where he taught composition, theory, and founded and directed the Studio for Electronic and Computer music from 1971 to 1997.
+Ramon Zupko (1932-2019) was born in Pittsburgh, PA.
+He was Professor Emeritus of Music of the School of Music, Western Michigan University, where he taught composition, theory, and founded and directed the Studio for Electronic and Computer music from 1971 to 1997.
 He taught theory and established the first Electronic Music Studio in Chicago at the Chicago Musical College from 1967-1971.
 He began to compose before his teens, and received his Bachelor and Master of Science in Composition degrees from the Juilliard School of Music.
 His principal composition teacher was Vincent Persichetti.
-He completed additional study with Aaron Copland, Otto Leuning, and in Europe (where he lived for 5 years) with Michael Gottfried Koenig in Hilversum, and Karl Shiske in Vienna.
+He completed additional study with Aaron Copland, Otto Luening, and in Europe (where he lived for 5 years) with Michael Gottfried Koenig in Hilversum, and Karl Shiske in Vienna.

 His orchestral works have been performed by the Detroit, St. Louis, Indianapolis, Kalamazoo, Curtis Institute, Tanglewood Festival, National Orchestral Association, Grand Rapids, Brooklyn Philharmonic, and American Composers orchestras.